-Carbon monoxide connects to red blood cells, robbing oxygen from your body it requires to thrive.
-It combines with these cells over 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, stealing oxygen from your body it requires to thrive.
+It combines with these cells nearly 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, on lieu of oxygen, then gets taken to the essential organs through the bloodstream.
-In short, carbon monoxide starves your body of oxygen.
+To put it simply, carbon monoxide starves your body of oxygen.
 Organs need oxygen; when they don’t have it, they begin to suffocate.

-Your body requires a long time to eradicate carbon monoxide; however, it can be absorbed much more quickly.
+It takes your body a long time to eradicate carbon monoxide; however, it can be absorbed much more rapidly.